 3. Ask smart questions

-At the end of the interview, you’ll get a chance to ask questions.
-Don’t waste it.
+At the end of most interviews, you'll get a chance to ask questions.
+Don't waste it.

 Good questions:

-“How do top BDRs here spend their day?”
+- "How do BDRs here spend their day?"

 4. Be specific, not generic